CEPA: Consensus Embedded Perturbation for Agnostic Detection and Inversion of Backdoors: Abstract

 \section{Abstract}

-A variety of defenses have been proposed against backdoors attacks on deep neural network (DNN) classifiers.
-Universal methods seek to reliably detect and/or mitigate backdoors irrespective of the incorporation mechanism used by the attacker, while reverse-engineering methods often explicitly assume one.
-In this paper, we describe a new detector that: relies on internal feature map of the defended DNN to detect and reverse-engineer the backdoor and identify its target class; can operate post-training (without access to the training dataset); is highly effective for various incorporation mechanisms (i.e., is universal); and which has low computational overhead and so is scalable.
-Our detection approach is evaluated for different attacks on a benchmark CIFAR-10 image classifier.
+A variety of defenses have been proposed against Trojans planted in (backdoor attacks on) deep neural network (DNN) classifiers.
+Backdoor-agnostic methods seek to reliably detect and/or to mitigate backdoors irrespective of the incorporation mechanism used by the attacker, while inversion methods explicitly assume one.
+In this paper, we describe a new detector that: relies on embedded feature representations to estimate (invert) the backdoor and to identify its target class; can operate without access to the training dataset; and is highly effective for various incorporation mechanisms (i.e., is backdoor agnostic).
+Our detection approach is evaluated -- and found to be favorable -- in comparison with an array of published defenses for a variety of different attacks on the CIFAR-10 and CIFAR-100 image-classification domains.